 A clear, accurate transcript is essential when taking a deposition.
-You will want your witness testimony to be accurately preserved for use in trial, and you will want to be sure that all important information is carefully recorded.
+You will want your witness testimony to be accurately preserved for use in the trial, and you will want to be sure that all important information is carefully recorded.
 This is especially important when you are dealing with an expert witness, as the details they share are often the backbone of a case.

 Why Body Language is Important